IndexCoop/ITIPS/ITIPS/ITIP-003.md

 ## Checkpoint 1
 **Reviewer**:

+## Naming Conventions
+- Transform Component: A component that has undergone some form of transformation.
+These are usually wrapped tokens or LP tokens.
+- Underlying Component: The token that is the underlying of the transform component.
+- Raw Component: A normal token component in the Set (will be present in the final Set Token components without any transformations).
+- Set Component: Any component in a Set.
+Can be either a transform or raw component.

 ## Proposed Architecture Changes
 Managers will rebalance intrinsically productive Sets through a new extension called `IPRebalanceExtension`. `IPRebalanceExtension` will makes calls to helper contracts that adhere to a new `ITransformHelper` interface.
 This interface will contain functions that inform the extension how properly to interact with Set Protocol to transform and untransform components.
 This interface will also have functions to get the exchange rate between underlying and transformed components.
 No changes will be required to the existing manager contracts or to Set Protocol contracts.